 In the retail industry a noticeable divergence between the best and other assets is clearly visible.
-We also see this polarization in our asset portfolio.
-We continued to see good performance in our prime shopping centres in major urban areas during the first half of 2018, while the development in secondary shopping centres, particularly in Finland, was softer.
-As a result, the fair value changes of our investment properties amounted to EUR -34 million during January-June 2018 driven by Finland and Norway.
+We continue to see this polarization also in our asset portfolio.
+The performance in our prime shopping centres in major urban areas remained good during January-September 2018, while the development in secondary shopping centres, particularly in Finland, was softer.
+As a result, the fair value changes of our investment properties were EUR -54.2 million during January-September 2018 driven by Finland and Norway.
 Due to negative fair value changes and higher debt, our loan-to-value metric increased to 48.2% at the end of September.
 Lowering the loan-to-value remains a key priority for management.
 We aim to divest EUR 200-400 million of assets in the coming few years and use the proceeds to strengthen our balance sheet.

-With half of the year now behind us and after the announced divestments, we have specified our guidance range.
-We now expect our EPRA EPS to be in the range of EUR 0.155-0.170 for the full year 2018.“
+With three quarters of the year now behind us and after the announced divestments, we have specified our guidance range.
+We now expect our EPRA EPS to be in the range of EUR 0.1575-0.1675 for the full year 2018.“

 Source: Citycon's Interim Report, January-September2018